New Seekers

 - Hawks

-- Indiana Jones and the Last Crusade
+- Indiana Jones And The Last Crusade

-- Jesus Of Montreal
+- Jesus Of Montréal

 - Lethal Weapon 2